Follow TV Tropes

 • Ai, however, did promise to marry Nagi when they were children.
 She has held steadfast to that promise even after seven years, and has declared war on Sachi to take him back.

-• Excuse Plot: The fact that Nagi and Erika were switched at birth.
+• Excuse Plot: The fact that Nagi and Erika were Switched at Birth is only there to give their parents a reason for getting them into an Arranged Marriage.
 Erika immediately takes to her birth family with zero fuss and is pretty much on the same wavelength as Sachi after only a few chapters, while Nagi learning about his birth family barely has an effect on him and neither he nor his parents seem to have any interest in getting to know each other better.

 • Gag Censor: Whenever Nagi is naked, a picture of Sobasshi (an anthropomorphic yakisoba bread that just so happens to be thick and oblong) covers his manhood.
 Erika's breasts and lower parts are also covered by Sobasshis in the scene when Nagi thinks she has entered a hot tub naked (though she is wearing a strapless swimsuit) to make the audience also think she's naked.

-• Harem Genre: A remarkably straightforward version of one, with only the 'switched at birth' gimmick.
-Its almost a Genre Throwback to the mid-00s, when similar Harem shows were common.
+• Harem Genre: A remarkably straightforward version of one, with only the "switched at birth" gimmick setting it apart from other harem anime and manga.
+It's almost a Genre Throwback to the mid-00s, when similar harem shows were common.

 • Not Blood Siblings: